UmerFarooqJillani/Flutter-Learning/b_state_less_and_full_widgets_components/README.md

 - Setting this to false in MaterialApp hides that banner.
 ### 'home: '
 - home is a named parameter of the MaterialApp widget.
-- It defines the first screen (or main route) of your app.
+- It defines the first screen (or default/main route) of your app.
 - It is the entry point widget when the app loads.
 ### 'Scaffold()' Complete Structure
 'Scaffold' is a layout skeleton provided by Material Design that gives a structure like: